Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 They are used on many software platforms and in a wide range of databases.
 They use multiple technologies and APIs.

-Combining data from these origins becomes a complicated task.
+Combining data from these sources is complicated.

 What are the 5 Customer Analytics Categories?

-It has been proven that businesses that implement analytics report a 110% higher ROI.
 You can use customer data analytics to track customer behavior and identify actions to take in targeting them in the future.

-Listed below are five categories of customer analytics.
-By understanding each of these customer analytics categories, you can tackle various challenges in the market:
+By understanding each of these analytics categories, you can tackle various challenges in the market:

 Descriptive Analytics: This type of analytics involves accurately analyzing data to gain a clear understanding of the data.
-Usually, organizations collect data in structured, semi-structured, or unstructured formats.

 This technology provides different information, including: